Supply Chain Optimization: Harnessing Resilience

 - Final Product Destination: Destination locations, cities, annual demand by city of destination by product, future forecast split for market sensitivity, etc.

-Then, these data points can be utilized to compare elements such as transportation type and frequency, trade compliance, inventory levels and other optimum conditions.
+Then, these data points can be utilized to compare elements such as transportation costs, type and frequency, trade compliance, inventory accuracy levels and other optimum conditions.
 Through supply chain network optimization, companies can determine how and to what degree all these variables contribute to a total landed cost for any combination of circumstances, simplifying the bottom-line calculation that results from complex supply chain decisions.

 For best results, the information is reviewed with an outlook of three years to analyze the riskiness.
 After all, the supply chain footprint can't be modified every quarter.
 It takes years to complete a full transition of the supply chain.
 Therefore, decisions must be made on a long-term basis.
 Such knowledge and flexibility are crucial to enabling companies to adjust their strategies and achieve market victory.